stylus/stylelint-stylus/docs/README.md

 This plugin provides some rulesets.
 It can be used by specifying it in the [`extends` of the Stylelint configuration](https://stylelint.io/user-guide/configure#extends).

-- `"stylelint-plugin-stylus/recommended"` ...
+- `"stylelint-stylus/recommended"` ...
 Turns Off rules that cannot be used with the Stylus within `stylelint` (WIP).
-And turns On rules that possible errors rules within `stylelint-plugin-stylus`.
+And turns On rules that possible errors rules within `stylelint-stylus`.
-- `"stylelint-plugin-stylus/standard"` ...
+- `"stylelint-stylus/standard"` ...
 Above, plus rules to improve code readability.

 ## :white_check_mark: Rules